metadevpro/ts-pegjs/README.md

 ### Plugin options

--   `custom-header` — A custom header of TS code to be injected on the header of the output file.
+-   `custom-header` — A string or an array of strings which are a valid TS code to be injected on the header of the output file.
 E.g. provides a convenient place for adding library imports.
--   `returnTypes` — An object containing rule names as keys and return type as string.
+-   `returnTypes` — An object containing rule names as keys and a valid TS return type as string.

 ### Generating a Parser from CLI